tinyclub/elinux/zh/dev_portals/File_Systems/File_Systems.md

 needed to get it working:

 -   mtdram: Provides an MTD partition in RAM.
-The size can be defined with the total\-size parameter in kilobytes.
+The size can be defined with the total\_size parameter in kilobytes.

 -   mtdblock: This will create a block device for access to the partition.